Last Updated on

 Again, current chats are navigated between using the left side panel, while the conversation takes place in the middle.

 Also, contact details are available on the right panel, including location, page history, and any information collected from the pre-chat survey.

 Since all LiveChat plans come with a ticketing system, you can create a ticket right from a conversation:

-This is important for large support teams, but not so much for sales teams
+This is important for large real-time chat support teams, but not so much for sales teams

 Overall, both backends are very similar, and both easily usable.
 Olark has better shortcuts, but LiveChat has the built-in ability to create tickets.